nikkijuk/PlainRssReader/README.md

 Please see [Android testing tutorial] for basics and junit and integration tests tutorial.

+UI tests can be implemented with [Black Box Testing] or [Gray Box testing] strategy.
+I have used [Gray Box Testing] as I believe that it fits naturally to programmers to check functionality against internal structures.

-For end to end tests [Espresso tutorial] shows how to insturment ui classes like activity and run them and [UiAutomator tutorial] explains how to instrument whole device and run it.
+For UI end to end tests [Espresso tutorial] shows how to instrument ui classes like activity and run them and [UiAutomator tutorial] explains how to instrument whole device and run it.

 Want to try it with code?
 Then [android testing codelab] is very useful.